chengxxuan02/-Spray-Based-Microalgae-Bioreactor/README.md

 A computational model of a multi-stage spray-based microalgae photobioreactor coupling droplet hydrodynamics, light transport, photosynthetic dynamics and biomass growth.

 The model investigates how hydrodynamic and optical conditions influence light availability and microalgae growth throughout a five-stage reactor system.
 It combines a mechanistic description of droplet behaviour with Mie scattering, a two-flux radiative transfer model and nonlinear ordinary differential equations describing photosystem and biomass dynamics.
+Analysis of dilution rate and model resolution identified operating conditions that produced a 3.8-fold increase in predicted biomass concentration.

 # Model Architecture